Anthony1701/localhost-dashboard/readme.md

 # 🧭 Localhost Dashboard

 A modern PHP-based dashboard for managing your local web development projects.
-Designed to auto-detect local folders, support metadata editing via GUI, tagging, search, dark mode toggle, and more — all with a clean [Tabler UI](https://tabler.io/).
+Designed to auto-detect local folders, support metadata editing via GUI, tagging, search, dark mode toggle, multi-language support, and more — all with a clean [Tabler UI](https://tabler.io/).

 ---